Candid-Moe/Zorth/README.md

 ## How to run on the Zeal 8-bit board ##
 You can load `prod/os_with_romdisk.img` onto your board.
 This contains the Zeal 8 bits OS plus zorth.bin and forth.fs on drive A:

-You can create your own image, packaging zorth.bin and forth.fs onto the romdisk while compiling the OS and then loading the image.
+You can create your own image, packaging zorth.bin onto the romdisk while compiling the OS and then loading the image.

 ## How compile source files ##